techiediaries/techiediaries/_posts/2020/angular-10/2019-09-16-angular-material-form-datepicker-example.md

 ## Conclusion

 Angular Material provides various components to build professional UI forms with individual components for common fields.

+We used form fields, input, label, date pickers, radio buttons and select.

-In this tutorial, you have seen how you can build a simple form, with a date picker, using Angular 9 Material.
+In this tutorial, you have seen how you can build a simple form, with a date picker, using Angular 10 Material.